near/community/meetings/bridge-wg.md

 **Evgeny Kapun**
 - Proposal of architecture change (transmission of the events): *link*
 - Security issue found for token connector, though it's the issue of the events transmission
-- Architecture change can lead to significant reduction of the Ethereum side gas costs for client
+- Architecture change can lead to significant reduction of the Ethereum side gas costs for client;

 **Marcelo Fornet**
+- Found an issue with generalized token connector that can be exploited where a malicious actor can submit an incorrect proof.
+Currently fixing it;
+- Working on specific tests following discussion with Alex Kouprin;
+  - Checking proofs from Ethereum on NEAR side, which also includes checking events deserialization.
+It turned out to be easier to cover all corner cases of Eth event verification;

 **Chad Ostrowski**
+- Will work on support generic token connector on the front-end app.
+- Added support of native ERC20 token;
+- There is some weirdness when NEP21 is sent back as ERC20 it is not getting unwrapped as ERC20;
+  - AI: Alex Kouprin and Chad Ostrowski to investigate.
+Eugene Kapun thinks it is not a design flaw, we should solve it on the front-end side to check if NEP21 is already matched to ERC20 then we don't need to wrap it additionally.
+- After Chad is done adding support of token transfer in 4 directions, will make a library out it.

 ## 15.10.2020